-My face is an access pass to at least 30 condos due to my excellent PR.
-I have forged strong friendships with cleaners and security guards (some greet me in pet languages, some call me for help regarding pets, some lunch with me).
+My face is an access pass to about 40 condos due to my excellent PR.
+I have forged strong friendships with cleaners and security guards (some greet me in pet languages, some lunch with me).
 I have brought pets to the vet, reached homes not easily accessible, handled homes' water leakage and ant/roach problem.
 We have cared for pets' ill health and heartbreaking last moments while owners are away.
-We still keep in touch and have visited pet owners who relocated overseas, we share pet food recipes and wildlife travels.

 As a cat sitter, I have easily tackled shy/skittish cats.
 Such cats will not be bribed.
 They look for certain character qualities in cat sitters.
 I studied big cats and their hunting skills/instincts from lion rehabilitation camps, and have (unexpectedly) turned some outdoor cats, Bengal, Turkish Van, Maine Coon, Persians, Ragdolls, Siberian etc into panting ninjas!

-Regular customers get negotiated rates.
-I ferried regular dog customers in my Honda Civic for 10 years.
+I used to ferry dogs in my Honda Civic for 10 years.
 I now have a van for 2 years which dogs prefer due to bigger space, and many regular clients have been using my services for emergencies, grooming, beach/park outings since it's easier to get hold of me as compared to other pet transport.
 I love driving (and motorcycling), and have clocked at least 30,000km (19,000 miles) on the roads of the above countries that I have self driven.

 Gift of instruction - especially in the areas of animals and performing arts.
 I have been coaching since a teenager to music students, english students, adult choirs, youth choirs and pet assistants.
 High level of patience and creativity.
 Highly sought after (as a music coach and pet sitter) and have been interviewed by both local and overseas media a number of times but managed to keep a low profile as I am not comfy being in the limelight and I don't want to tire myself.

-Gift of leadership - often chosen by others (but if given a choice, I prefer to be laid back and work behind scenes) to lead in performing arts area because I am firm and assertive, I build relationships and communicate/articulate well - probably contributed to easy and successful walking of stubborn and selective dogs.
+Gift of leadership - often chosen by others (but if given a choice, I prefer to be laid back and work behind scenes) to lead in performing arts area because I am firm and assertive, I build relationships and communicate/articulate well - probably contributed to easy bonding with cats and successful walking of stubborn and selective dogs.
 I am a pack leader!

 Resourceful - I am very well travelled and thus blessed to have very good knowledge and connections, so I know where to get quality stuff at good deals.
-I have driven in to Malaysia hundreds of times already.
+I have driven in to Malaysia (right up to KL) hundreds of times already.

 Excellent driving skills, even in heavy downpour with zero visibility or on streets with zero lights and reflectors (yes, Africa) - I have been told that I drive more than an average American in the USA itself due to the many national parks I have visited.
-Driven all kinds of cars, MPVs, SUVs, vans.
+Driven all kinds of cars, MPVs, SUVs, vans, both manual and automatic.
 Rode a motorbike for 10 years but stopped after getting married.
 Wanted to try class 4, but no time.
 I have also mastered the skill of driving humans and pets with even extreme motion sickness.
 Overseas drivers have actually allowed to me to take over the wheels when passengers in the vehicles started puking.
 Besides music and animals, driving is my next passion.

 Planner - helped friends with overseas itinerary planning, led visitors around Singapore

-Personality - free spirited, adventurous, rugged, gutsy, strict, fussy, selective, cautious, firm, assertive, meticulous, dedicated, consistent, gutsy, frugal.
+Personality - free spirited, adventurous, rugged, strict, fussy, selective, cautious, firm, assertive, meticulous, dedicated, consistent, gutsy, frugal.
 I am very much a cat person (a thinker, a planner) but many tell me that I am very good with dogs.